Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 Instead of flying onward, I decided to take a local bus from AlUla to Medina.

-This ended up being the most difficult transport booking of my entire Saudi trip.
+This ended up being the most frustrating transport booking of my entire Saudi trip.

 The online booking system stubbornly refused to function properly in English.
 Eventually I resorted to booking by phone while desperately hoping I had selected the correct number of female passengers.
-At one point, I accidentally appeared to be booking tickets for seven or eight women.
+At one point, I accidentally appeared to be booking tickets for seven or eight women as I stabbed at my phone hoping it would register a booking.

 On board, men and women were segregated unless travelling together as families.
 The women occupied the front section while the single men were packed into the back half of the bus.